scrtlabs/discovery-documentation/docs/index.md

  - **Key Management**: Stores and manages encryption, decryption and signing keys.

-## Ethereum: Consensus Layer
+### Ethereum: Consensus Layer
  -   **Shared Ledger**: Stores the worker registry, task records and proofs of completed tasks.
  - **Consensus**: Agreement on task order and confirmation status.

-## Enigma at a Glance 👁️
-This diagram illustrates how data flows in an Enigma-based application.
- [ INSERT DIAGRAM ]
- - A secret contract function call is considered a single private computation or [task](http://enigma.co/protocol-discovery/glossary.html#task).
-Secret contracts are registered at deployment on the Enigma Contract (on Ethereum), which the Enigma network watches for new tasks.
- - These tasks are initiated (and paid for) by the end users of Ethereum dApps and are then offloaded from Ethereum into the Enigma network for computation.
- - The Enigma network then selects a [worker node](http://enigma.co/protocol-discovery/glossary.html#worker) to execute the given task in a modified Web Assembly interpreter (WASMI) running inside a Trusted Execution Environment (TEE) using Intel Software Guard Extensions (SGX) technology (also known as an [enclave](http://enigma.co/protocol-discovery/glossary.html#enclave)).
- - After computing a task, a cryptographic proof of the completed task is recorded, and eventually verified, on the Ethereum network.

 **Key Concepts** 🤞

  - Secret Contract
  - Task
  - Enigma Contract
  - Enigma JS Library
  - Worker Node

 ## What can I do with Enigma? 🛠️